Learn more about how BC Housing is helping builders prepare for new energy efficiency requirements.

 For those requiring training to meet the new condition, BC Housing has developed eight training modules to ensure builders are prepared to build to Step 3 of the BC Energy Step Code:

-- BC Energy Step Code Overview and Requirements
+- Module 1: BC Energy Step Code Overview and Requirements

-- Meeting the BC Energy Step Code by Design
+- Module 2: Meeting the BC Energy Step Code by Design

-- Building Science for the BC Energy Step Code
+- Module 3: Building Science for the BC Energy Step Code

-- Building Envelope Options for the BC Energy Step Code
+- Module 4: Building Envelope Options for the BC Energy Step Code

-- Air Barriers for the BC Energy Step Code
+- Module 5: Air Barriers for the BC Energy Step Code

-- Mechanical Systems for the BC Energy Step Code
+- Module 6: Mechanical Systems for the BC Energy Step Code

-- Building Envelope Quality Assurance and Quality Control
+- Module 7: Building Envelope Quality Assurance and Quality Control

 Read the BC Energy Step Code Training Overview for full details on the learning objectives of each module.

-BC Housing is also working with other professional associations and educators who provide Step Code training to compile a list of equivalent courses.
+BC Housing also worked with other professional associations and educators who provide Step Code training to compile a list of equivalent courses.
 This will ensure builders have a variety of training options available to meet the condition.

 Meeting the Licence Condition